zakariaBoukernafa/Images-classifier/README.md

     ''' Predict the class (or classes) of an image using a trained deep learning model.
     '''

-    # TODO: Implement the code to predict the class from an image file_
     model.to('cuda')
     image = process_image(image_path)
     image.unsqueeze_(0)